33 Wonderful Things to Do in Victoria, BC (by Locals!)

 Up for more walking?
 Continue on to the neighborhood of Vic West – to stroll the Songhees Walk along the harbor (covered next):

-- Back at the Empress, continue walking along Wharf Street and across the Johnson Street Bridge to Vic West.
+- Walk โ Back at the Empress, continue walking along Wharf Street and across the Johnson Street Bridge to Vic West.

-- Or catch a water taxi (one of the little Victoria Harbour ferries mentioned in #17) over to Vic West.
+- Take a water taxi โ Catch one of the little Victoria Harbour ferries (mentioned in #17).

 Songhees Walkway around the harbor